seanpm2001/GitHub_Organization_Info/Follows/README.md

 **Day 11**

 I continued for an 11th day today, following 99 organizations.
-This projct will continue daily for at least 2 more days (I have noted that there aren't very many organizations of mine left, and it is going to become a difficult search mission soon) I did 1 follow for follow action today.
+This project will continue daily for at least 2 more days (I have noted that there aren't very many organizations of mine left, and it is going to become a difficult search mission soon) I did 1 follow for follow action today.

 The ratio for today was 86:13(99:1)